MichaelCurrin/learn-to-code/Version control/Git/workflows.md

 $ cd master
 ```

 Delete the feature branch locally.
+If you want to delete a branch not merged into the current branch, you will get an error so use `-D` as a force delete.

 ```bash
 $ git branch -d my-feature